CLASSIFICATION NO. 486

 Duties may include but are not limited to the following:

-- Maintains order, discipline and security of offenders in work release facilities or community work projects; supervises and monitors the conduct, work performed and general activities of offenders; maintains daily records of offender activities; reports problems to appropriate lead worker/supervisor; processes offenders admitted and discharged from the facility or work site; conducts LEDS checks.
+- Maintains order, discipline and security of offenders in residential facilities; supervises and monitors the conduct, work performed and general activities of offenders; maintains daily records of offender activities; reports problems to appropriate lead worker/supervisor; processes offenders admitted and discharged from the facility or work site; conducts LEDS checks.

-- Secures and returns to custody offenders who have violated program guidelines; interviews witnesses and victims; testifies in court or before judicial proceedings; may act as the Disciplinary Hearings Officer.
+- Secures and returns to custody offenders who have violated supervision conditions; interviews witnesses and victims; testifies in court or before judicial proceedings; may act as the Disciplinary Hearings Officer.

-- Searches offenders, persons, property or facilities/work sites and grounds for contraband; receives, inventories and maintains seized property of offenders; returns personal property to offenders upon discharge.
+- Searches offenders, persons, property or facilities and grounds for contraband; receives, inventories and maintains seized property of offenders; returns personal property to offenders upon discharge.

-- Dispenses and controls medication and antabuse in accordance with center policy and medical professional's written instructions; monitors substance abuse through urinalysis and alcohol testing.
+Controls medication in accordance with center policy; monitors substance abuse through urinalysis and alcohol testing.

-- Transports offenders to and from medical facilities, work locations and other detention facilities; may conduct field visits to ESP clients at their homes, and social pass and employment locations; retrieves medications from pharmacies.
+- Transports offenders to and from medical facilities, work locations and other detention facilities; retrieves medications from pharmacies.

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Theories of human behavior and adjustment problems of adult offenders; basic principles of social and correctional care and group work; criminal laws and criminal justice systems; rehabilitation processes, purposes and methods; operations and techniques used in security or custodial facilities.
+Working knowledge of: Theories of human behavior and adjustment problems of adult offenders; basic principles of social and correctional care and criminal justice systems; rehabilitation processes, purposes and methods; operations and techniques used in security or custodial facilities.

 Skill to: Control, direct and instruct offenders individually and in groups; understand, interpret and enforce center rules and regulations with firmness, tact and impartiality; read and interpret written material accurately and rapidly; make rapid, effective and reasonable decisions in emergencies and take appropriate action; maintain accurate records; operate general office equipment, including computers; operate work tools; establish and maintain effective working relationships with the public and a various criminal justice agencies and officials; work with minimal direct supervision; communicate effectively, both orally and in writing.